Steps to Hiring your First Employee in Illinois

 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Illinois Department of Revenue and Unemployment Insurance Tax Account Number from the Illinois Department of Employment Security.
+Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Illinois Department of Revenue and Unemployment Insurance Tax Account Number from the Illinois Department of Employment Security.

 Step 2 – Employee Eligibility Verification